School Rules and Regulations

 Such functions include:

-(a) Any approved social functions or activities that occur in association with a sports or cultural fixture or tour whether at Auckland Grammar School, or beyond the School in New Zealand or overseas.
+(a) Any approved social functions or activities that occur in association with the School including but not limited to sports or cultural fixtures or tours whether at Auckland Grammar School, or beyond the School in New Zealand or overseas.

 (a) Bicycles are to be kept only in the racks or on the hooks provided in the bicycle sheds.